felipeerias/nan-js-proposal/README.md

 + detect that two users are physically close to each other
 + improved privacy and security, as the data can remain local
 + real-time collaboration with high bandwidth and low latency
++ local gaming
++ explore large files/datasets with nearby colleagues without needing to upload and manage them in a server, making in-place collaboration more fluid
++ share information between a user's mobile and PC without needing a shared network infrastructure
 + simpler and more secure communication with IoT devices

 ## Privacy and security